sallybss/movie-watchlist-api/README.md

 ## 🏗 Project Structure

-The project is divided into two main folders:
-This separation follows common full-stack development practices.
+The project is divided into two main folders - frontend/ and backend/ This separation follows common full-stack development practices.

 ---